markmandel/coldspring/README.md

 The ColdSpring home page can be found at [http://www.coldspringframework.org][1]

-Documentation for ColdSpring can be found on the [Trac site hosted on Sourceforge][2].
+Documentation and Issue Tracker for ColdSpring can be found on the [Trac site hosted on Sourceforge][2].

 The main Git repository and downloads can be found on the [ColdSpring Sourceforge page][3].